 In Buddhism, there is a story about the descent of the historical Buddha known as the Trayastrimsha Heaven.
 The sutra is said to chronicle Buddha’ Gautama’s descent from Mount Meru where the 33 Gods reside.

-Trayastrimsha Heaven has eight heavens in each cardinal direction totalling 32 heavens that encompass a central heaven, home to the Supreme God, Shakra.
+Trayastrimsha Heaven has eight heavens in each cardinal direction totalling 32 heavens that encompass the central heaven, home to the Supreme God, Shakra.
 Shakra is known as the “protector of Dharma.”

 Dharma is the opposite of Karma.
 It involves living life virtuously in accordance with the noble eightfold path.
 Karma transforms dharma.